SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

     * "? :" is hardcoded as if it had associativity right, precedence 100

     **Should we be using these instead of the raw precedence level values?**

+..
+Yes, we can document them.
+   It's more important to lay out the classes of these things.
+   The trajectory is to eliminate the numbers and have named classes of precedences that are expressed relative to each other.
+   But that change is way down the line.

+..
+It's ok to have this table also appear in the guide (without the numbers).
+   It would be better to have this in the Stdlib doc, but as a stopgap we might want it here (with the numbers).
+   Or... talk about the numbers here, and have the tables in the language guide.

 .. docnote::
     Should we give describe the most common stdlib operators somewhere?